-The sparrows and related birds are placed in the Emberizidae (pronounced ehm-beh-RIH-zih-dee), a group of one hundred and sixty-three species in twenty-six genera found in Eurasia, Africa, and the New World.
+The emberizids and related birds are placed in the emberizidae (pronounced ehm-beh-RIH-zih-dee), a group of one hundred and sixty-three species in twenty-six genera found in Eurasia, Africa, and the New World.

-One hundred and fifteen species of sparrows and sparrow-like birds in twenty-three genera are found in North America.
-In addition to sparrows, the juncos and towhees are also members of this family.
+One hundred and fifteen species of emberizids and emberizids-like birds in twenty-three genera are found in North America.
+In addition to Emberizids, the juncos and towhees are also members of this family.

-Sparrows, juncos, and towhees are known for their terrestrial behavior, cheery songs, and in the case of sparrows, challenges to their identification due to similarities in appearance of several species.
-Dark-eyed Juncos and various sparrows are also well known visitors to feeders during the winter months.
+Emberizids are known for their terrestrial behavior, cheery songs, and in the case of sparrows, challenges to their identification due to similarities in appearance of several species.
+Dark-eyed Juncos and various Emberizids are also well known visitors to feeders during the winter months.

 Except for small patches of yellow or white on the heads of a few species, bright colors are not a hallmark of this family.
 Brown, white, and gray plumages with streaked and spotted patterns are commonplace for the primarily dull colored sparrows.
 However there are exceptions, such as the boldly patterned plumages of black, white, and tan plumages displayed by the juncos, the vibrant black and burnt orange of the towhees, and the rich reddish-brown tones of the longspurs' breeding plumages.

-At least one species of sparrow, junco, or towhee can be found in most every habitat in North America.
+At least one species of emberizids can be found in most every habitat in North America.
 Most species are birds of weedy fields, scrub, second growth, and non-forest habitats such as desert, grassland, and marsh.
 The few species adapted to woodlands frequent the thick undergrowth at forest openings and edges.

 Outside of the breeding season, sparrows and other members of this family flock together for protection from predators.
 All are generally terrestrial birds that forage on the ground for seeds and arthropods.